microsoft/jacdac/services/power.md

         Powering = 1
         Overload = 2
         Overprovision = 3
-        Startup = 4
     }
     ro power_status: PowerStatus @ 0x181

 Indicates whether the power provider is currently providing power (`Powering` state), and if not, why not.
 `Overprovision` means there was another power provider, and we stopped not to overprovision the bus.
-The `Startup` status is used during the initial 0-300ms delay.

     ro current_draw?: u16 mA @ reading